These Are The 7 Best Full-Coverage Foundations

 The deets: 30ml, non-acnegenic, dermatologist-tested

 The formula: One of the best-selling foundations of all time, this iconic, very fluid formula is super full-coverage and long-wearing.
 It works beautifully on all skin types – from dry to oily great – and it’s a great non-irritating foundation for acne-prone and oily skin, as it’s oil and fragrance-free and has been certified as non-acnegenic.
-The vast range of shades and diversity of undertones mean that there’s a match for every skin tone.
+The vast range of shades and diversity of undertones means that there’s a match for every skin tone.
 We also love that no matter the humidity or weather, this stays put ALL day!

 Tip: Set with a loose setting powder.